AM Academy

 3D Printing Training with People

-The AM Academy offers several guided programs to help you reach your individual targets and create tangible outcomes.
-Whether you are looking to identify the right parts for Additive Manufacturing, enhance your design capabilities or participate in immersive training sessions, our programs are crafted to deliver actionable results.
+Combine the flexibility of self-paced online learning with expert-led live sessions, hands-on exercises, and personalized feedback.
+Our guided programs help your organization unlock the full potential of Additive Manufacturing.
+Whether you are looking to sharpen your AM strategy and roadmap, identify the right parts for Additive Manufacturing or enhance your design capabilities, our programs are designed to deliver actionable results.
 In contrast to our online learning programs, which are self-paced and can be completed at any time, the guided programs are led by experts in their respective field.

 Explore our Guided Programs